2018 Annual Reports: Do You Have The Data You Need?

 When organizations start seeing time as a key business asset, they can start making technical and process changes to maximize their resources.
 For example, consider the amount of time it takes to build new reports every single year.
 Those types of tasks are ideal candidates for streamlining - what if finance could design a standard report template and run the same basic data set each year?
 This could ensure that the essential information can be easily collected and sent to those who need it.

-SEQUEL users can pivot the data into month columns, and then graph monthly or yearly totals.
+Sequel users can pivot the data into month columns, and then graph monthly or yearly totals.
 Runtime prompts let users easily choose this year or last year to make quick comparisons.
-The same reports can be run for any year, and SEQUEL can produce side-by-side comparisons to make it easy to see where the organization was in 2012, and where it is in 2013.
+The same reports can be run for any year, and Sequel can produce side-by-side comparisons to make it easy to see where the organization was in 2017, and where it is in 2018.
 This can help decision makers establish realistic benchmarks for the future, or simply provide an overview of the information that matters to them.

 End-of-year reporting often takes a lot of time because organizations do not always have the information they need readily available, and developers must rewrite scripts from year to year.
-However, a lot of this headache can be removed simply by adopting a more sophisticated data collection and analytics tool like SEQUEL.
-See how SEQUEL can help you with your data access and reporting with our Data Access and Reporting Kit.
+However, a lot of this headache can be removed simply by adopting a more sophisticated data collection and analytics tool like Sequel.
+See how Sequel can help you with your data access and reporting by starting a free trial today.